Are you an adviser? Go to Unbiased Pro

 Uncover the key differences between St James’s Place and Hargreaves Lansdown to find the right fit for your investment needs.

-- Hargreaves Lansdown’s fees are competitive, with a 0.45% annual charge for up to £250,000 of funds (this fee is lower for higher fund balances) and no inactivity fee.
+• Hargreaves Lansdown levies a 0.45% annual charge for accounts up to £250,000 of funds (this fee is lower for higher fund balances).
+However, this does not include any advice.

-- Hargreaves Lansdown offers access to over 3,000 funds, exchange-traded funds (ETFs), and shares, while St James’s Place provides a more curated selection of actively managed options.
+• Hargreaves Lansdown offers access to over 3,000 funds, exchange-traded funds (ETFs), and shares, while St James’s Place offers a curated selection of actively managed options.

 What is the difference between St James’s Place and Hargreaves Lansdown?